top of page

 Will is under the supervision of Dr. Kristy Donaldson, PhD, LPC-S, RPT-S™, CHST pursuing his credentials as a Registered Play Therapist (RPT).

-Whitney Newsome, MS, LPC, LCDC
+Whitney Posey, MS, LPC, LCDC

 Clinical Focus: